WHAT WE OFFEROur Services

 Employment-based immigration

-Employment-based cases often require careful alignment between the role, the beneficiary’s qualifications, and supporting evidence.
-The goal is a well-organized, internally consistent file that clearly shows eligibility.
+Employment-based cases require clear alignment between the role, the beneficiary’s qualifications, and the supporting evidence.
+The record should be well organized, internally consistent, and easy for the reviewing officer to follow.

 EB-1 / EB-2 / EB-3 PERM-linked filings Executives & managers AOS inside the U.S. Evidence organization